Covid 19 coronavirus: Around the world - New York 'as terrible as it gets', WHO says it's 10 times deadlier than 2009 flu

 Chancellor Angela Merkel has said the academy's assessment was "very important" in deciding how to proceed.
 The report said a gradual reopening of public life could move gradually from schools to retail and restaurants, with private and business travel to follow under conditions such as requiring masks on public transport.

 Merkel has expressed caution about any reopening.
-She is to hold a video conference with state governors Wednesday to discuss the country's restrictions including a ban on public gatherings of more than two people not from the same household that was imposed March 22.
+She is to hold a video conference with state governors on Wednesday to discuss the country's restrictions including a ban on public gatherings of more than two people not from the same household that was imposed March 22.

 Sudan

-Sudanese transitional authorities on Monday said it would impose around the clock curfew in the capital, Khartoum, to fight the coronavirus pandemic, as the country reported 10 more confirmed cases and two fatalities.
+Sudanese transitional authorities on Monday said it would impose around the clock curfew in the capital, Khartoum, as the country reported 10 more confirmed cases and two fatalities.

 Information Minister Faisal Saleh told a news conference in Khartoum that the curfew would go into effect for three weeks starting Saturday.

-Sudan, which health care system has suffered from years of civil wars and sanctions, has a total of 29 cases including four deaths.
+Sudan, whose health care system has suffered from years of civil wars and sanctions, has a total of 29 cases including four deaths.

-Health Minister Akram al-Tom said all reported cases were in Khartoum, but one in the Nile River province, about 100 kilometers (62 miles) north of the capital.
+Health Minister Akram al-Tom said all reported cases were in Khartoum, but one in the Nile River province, about 100km north of the capital.
 He appealed to Sudanese to comply to the protective measures taken by the government to stem the virus outbreak.

 Guam

-The U.S. Navy says an aircraft carrier crew member who was hospitalised in intensive care on the island of Guam last week has died of what officials called COVID-19-related complications.
+The US Navy says an aircraft carrier crew member who was hospitalised in intensive care on the island of Guam last week has died of what officials called Covid-19-related complications.

 The sailor was among nearly 600 crew members of the USS Theodore Roosevelt to have tested positive for the new coronavirus.